riccardoaldrovandi/Autonomous-Adaptive-Systems-Exam/README.md

   Author

   Riccardo Aldrovandi — riccardoaldrovandi@unibo.it
-  Course: Autonomous and Adaptive Systems, Prof. Giorgio Franceschelli University of Bologna, A.A.
+  Course: Autonomous and Adaptive Systems
+  University of Bologna, A.A.
 2025/2026

   ---